 Meet the Contributors

-Kevin is a legislative performance auditor and political risk analyst in Denver, Colorado.
-He was formerly a product manager for an online budget simulator at a civic engagement consultancy, and has conducted research, run the operations of a solar energy startup, and worked on grassroots development/social entrepreneurship across West Africa.View PostsClose
+Kevin is a senior legislative performance auditor focused on evaluating tax expenditures, as well as a political risk analyst in Denver, Colorado.
+He was formerly the managing editor of an online news/analysis publication and a product manager for an online budget simulator at a civic engagement consultancy.
+Kevin has conducted research, run the operations of a solar energy startup, and worked on grassroots development/social entrepreneurship across West Africa.View PostsClose

 Omaha, Nebraska native, Dan Bagley, moved to Raleigh North Carolina in 2006 with his wife and NC State Lecturer Kate Lavia-Bagley.
 He received his undergrad in Recreation Education and Masters in Recreation Administration from the University of Nebraska.
 Over the past eight years, Dan worked as the Director of Green Road Community Center where he developed numerous programs for the community and surrounding areas.
 He also worked with many nonprofit agencies at that time such as the Boys and Girls club and Wake County Health and Human Services.
 In February 2014, he took a new position with the City of Raleigh’s Housing and Neighborhood Division as a Community Services Specialist where he has a passion for connecting and building strong communities.
 In 2008, Kate and Dan’s family grew when their triplets Emilia, Quinn and Grace were born.
 Their son, Quinn, who has Hydrocephalus and Cerebral Palsy, inspired Dan and Kate to start their own organization in 2011 called Beyond Special Needs.
 It allows families with special needs children to share stories and ask questions, share or sell used equipment, and find therapists to help their children in every possible way.
 Dan very much looks forward to continuing his work in community development!View PostsClose